-If you do not have an mbed account, choose "Signup", and create your mbed Account.
-Otherwise, log in with your normal username and password.
+If you do not have a mbed account, choose "Signup", and create your mbed Account.
+Otherwise, login with your mbed username and password.

 Your mbed Microcontroller can appear on your computer as a serial port.
 On Mac and Linux, this will happen by default.
 For Windows, you need to install a driver: